 It has been argued that this can be added on top of the mortgage like Lenders Mortgage Insurance (LMI) but what if you only have a 5-10% deposit as most first home buyers do?

-If you’re already borrowing at 95% of the property value, the bank may not allow you to do so because this would push your loan into high-risk territory.
+If you’re already borrowing at 95% of the property value, the bank may not allow you to do so because this would push your loan into high-risk borrowing territory.

 So you will either need to come up with a larger deposit or hold off buying a property completely.

-Borrowers will have no choice but to go with a major bank
+You and many other borrowers will have no choice but to go with a major bank

 Over time, we are likely to see more brokers forced to leave the industry because they can’t afford to operate under this payment structure.